Richard Helms: Conflicts within CIA and with military intelligence

 As the military and political situation progressed in Southeast Asia, CIA reports became more pessimistic regarding South Vietnamese prospects.
 By the time Helms took office as DCI, the CIA was sharply divided over the issue, with those active in the region, such as Lucien Conein and William Colby, remaining robustly optimistic regarding their projects.

 According to historian Anne Karalekas, "At no time was the institutional dichotomy between the operational and analytic components more stark."
 In his 2003 memoirs, Helms described the divisions:From the outset, the intelligence directorate and the Office of National Estimates held a pessimistic view of the military developments.
 The operations personnel ... remained convinced the war could be won.
 Without this conviction, the operators could not have continued their difficult face-to-face work with the South Vietnamese, whose lives were often at risk.
 In Washington, I felt like a circus rider standing astride two horses, each for the best of reasons going its own way.

 In addition to internal conflict, the CIA had a statutory mandate to reconcile the conflicting views of various other American intelligence services, including the Defense Intelligence Agency and Bureau of Intelligence and Research.
 The Johnson administration was resistant to negative outlooks regarding Vietnam; this resistance had eventually led to McCone's exclusion from White House strategy meetings and contributed to McCone's decision to resign in 1965.

-After Helms took office and Johnson increased the size and scope of American commitment to South Vietnam in 1965, CIA estimates became more optimistic.
+After Helms took office, Johnson increased the size and scope of American commitment to South Vietnam in 1965, CIA estimates became more optimistic.
 According to CIA officer Ray S. Cline, "the pressure to give the right answer came along.
 I felt increasing pressure to say the war was winnable."
 In the following years, Helms was regularly asked for intelligence reports on military action, which military leaders resented.

 Over time, the American strategy relied on attrition warfare, and the CIA faced increasing pressure to conform to the military estimates of enemy casualties.
 Bitterness between the United States Army and the CIA became common knowledge within the administration.

 Accounts of Helms's influence during the Johnson administration differ.
 According to historian John Ranelagh, Helms "used his influence with Lyndon Johnson to warn about the growing dangers of U.S. involvement in Vietnam."
 By contrast, Stansfield Turner, who served as DCI from 1977 to 1981, described Helms as overly loyal to the office of president and suggested that Helms moderated analysts' opinions before they reached President Johnson.

 In 1967, one CIA analyst, Sam Adams, filed a formal complaint against Helms for deferring to the military's estimates of Viet Cong forces.
 A CIA review board considered the complaint, and the discrepancy later became significant to litigation between CBS News and William Westmoreland.